ncatlab/nlab-content/pages/6/6/0/9/19066/content.md

 * a *fibration* if $f$ is a fibration in $M$ and the [[adjunct]] $\hat{\phi} \colon X\to f^*(Y)$ is a fibration in $F(A)$.

 \begin{proposition}\label{ExistenceStatement}
-There classes of maps make $\int F$ a model category.
+There classes of maps make $\int F$ a model category, called the *integral model structure*.
 \end{proposition}
 This is [Harpaz & Prasma (2015), Theorem 3.0.12](#HarpazPrasma15).